 Figure 6.4 shows the procedure for context extraction when the emission side operates in adaptation mode 3.
 In adaptation mode 3, the adaptation module shall detect the IR and IR-DYN packets from the ROHC packet flow and shall extract the context information.
-The static chain and dynamic chain shall be extracted from the IR packet and the dynamic chain shall be extracted from the IR-DYN packet.
+The static chain and dynamic chain shall be extracted from the IR packet and the dynamic chain shall be extracted from the IR packet and the dynamic chain shall be extracted from the IR packet and the dynamic chain shall be extracted from the IR-DYN packet.
 After extracting the context information, each IR and IR-DYN packet shall be converted to a compressed packet.
 The converted compressed packet format shall be the same as the next compressed packet following the IR or IR-DYN packet.
 The converted compressed packet shall be included and transmitted inside the ROHC packet flow in the same order as the IR or IR-DYN packet, replacing the original packet.